 https://www.liebertpub.com/doi/full/10.1089/jmf.2018.0024 “Isothiocyanate from Broccoli, Sulforaphane, and Its Properties (not freely available)

 Information about 43 completed sulforaphane clinical trials is here.
 Among them, the 2014 Effect of Broccoli Sprouts on Nasal Response to Live Attenuated Influenza Virus in Smokers: A Randomized, Double-Blind Study was of particular interest, stating:

 “Nutritional interventions aimed at boosting antioxidants may be most effective in individuals who are relatively antioxidant-deficient at baseline, a condition likely to be more prevalent in smokers.”

 I didn’t notice regular supplement dosage studies.
-Maybe I didn’t read the control group information carefully enough?
+Maybe I didn’t read control group information carefully enough?

-It makes sense to add broccoli sprouts to a sulforaphane capsule to potentially increase bioavailability from the worst case of Figure 2’s 10.4% to the best case of Figure 4’s 36.1%.
-Eating sprouts at least increases the sulforaphane consumed.
-But the question of how much sulforaphane is suitable for healthy people remains unanswered.
+Bioavailability ranged from Figure 2’s 10.4% to Figure 4’s 36.1%.
+The question of how much sulforaphane is suitable for healthy people remains unanswered.